Eau Claire, Wisconsin: Football

-Eau Claire United is a competitive youth soccer team competing in the MYSA.
-Every summer, Eau Claire United hosts a soccer tournament that brings around 100 teams to the community.

-Kubb

-The U.S. National Kubb Championship is held in Eau Claire annually.
-The Eau Claire Kubb League operates kubb league year round.

-Tennis

-The John and Fay Menard YMCA Tennis Center has eight indoor courts and hosts sectional and national tournaments.

 Horseshoes

-Eau Claire hosted the 2003 World Horseshoe Championship and the 2029 Wisconsin State Horseshoe Tournament.
+Eau Claire hosted the 2003 World Horseshoe Championship and the 2019 Wisconsin State Horseshoe Tournament.

-Ski jumping

-Each January, Eau Claire hosts the Silver Mine ski jump Invitational.

 Parks and recreation

-Parks and Trails

 There are several large parks in the city: Owen Park, along the Chippewa River, is home to a large bandshell, where open-air concerts are held throughout the summer; Putnam Park, which follows the course of Putnam Creek and Little Niagara Creek east from the UWEC campus; Carson Park, situated in the middle of an oxbow lake (better known as Halfmoon Lake); and Phoenix Park on the site of the old Phoenix Steel plant at the confluence of the Eau Claire and Chippewa Rivers.
 Phoenix Park hosts a weekly farmers market and open-air concerts during the summer.
 Riverview Park is a common summer swimming destination and one of the local boat landings.
 It has picnicking areas, grills, and public restrooms.
 There are also two dog parks in Eau Claire: Otter Creek Off-Leash Dog Park and Sundet Off-Leash Dog Park.

 The City of Eau Claire also operates Fairfax public pool and Hobbs Municipal Ice Center, an indoor ice center.

 Eau Claire is at the head of the Chippewa River State Trail, a biking and recreation trail that follows the lower course of the Chippewa River.

+Eau Claire is sometimes called the City of Bridges.
+There are fourteen road bridges and seven pedestrian bridges over the Eau Claire and Chippewa Rivers.
+Eau Claire is also home to the Eau Claire Marathon, a Boston Marathon qualifier.